AlexVakhnin/ESP32-S3-BLE-CLIENT-4S/README.md

-# Multi Server BLE Client
+# Multiple Servers BLE Client
 + **When connecting to sensors, only the name is used**
 + **Sensors connect/disconnect monitoring**
 #